ITHelpDec/CPP-High-Performance/Chapter 11 - Concurrency/README.md

 A mutually-exclusive lock (mutex) guarantees that multiple threads never execute a critical section at the same time.

+Immutable data structures can be accessed concurrently without the risk of incurring a data race.

+A common pattern is also to create a new data structure concurrently, then allow it to replace the original data structure instead of modifying the original structure concurrently.
+That swap is a critical section, so we would use an atomic operation or a mutex to protect it.

+#
+### Mutexes
+A mutex guarantees that only one thread at a time is inside a critical section.

+It is worth noting that if most of the work cannot be done without serialisation, then it's not worth writing concurrently.

+The state where one thread is blocked by another is called __*contention*__ - this is something we strive to minimise, as adding more cores will not improve performance where contention is high.

+#
+### Deadlocks
+#
+###
 #
 ### ...work in progress